 The winners of the prestigious Current Archaeology Awards, as announced on 27 February as part of CA Live!
 2015, are as follows:

 Maryport’s Mystery Monuments (Ian Haynes and Tony Wilmott, Newcastle University)

 First Impressions: Discovering the Earliest Footprints in Europe (Happisburgh Project)

 The History of Archaeology (by Paul Bahn)

 The awards pay tribute to archaeology’s star projects and publications that made the pages of CA this year, and the people judged to have made outstanding contributions to archaeology.
-They are voted for entirely by the public – there are no panels of judges – so we urge you to get involved and select the projects, publications, and people you want to win!
-Voting has now closed, but you can read more about all the nominees by clicking here.
+They are voted for entirely by the public, and there are no panels of judges.
+You can read more about all the nominees by clicking here.

-Once again, Current Archaeology Live! will be hosting a bustling marketplace of exhibitors for delegates to browse between sessions.
-Click here to see the stalls confirmed so far.
+Once again, Current Archaeology Live! hosted a bustling marketplace of exhibitors for delegates to browse between sessions.
+Click here to see the stalls present.

 Our previous conferences have been great successes – below are a few of your comments.
 We look forward to seeing you all again at this coming one!